triradial/Freon4dsl/docs/example-printout.md

 - Guidance on Research Use of Data

 #### PEOPLE
-- Patricia Bellweather (Patient Recruiter) email: pbellweather@mail.com phone: 509.555.3419
+- Patricia Bellweather (Patient Recruiter) pbellweather@mail.com 509.555.3419

 ### Step 2 - Record Consent Decision
-- [ ] File the signed consent form in the patients clinical study folder
+- [x] File the signed consent form in the patients clinical study folder
 - [ ] Scan the signed consent form into the EHR system
 - [ ] Record the signed consent into the EDC system